Reflective Tanning Blankets – Are They Safe?

 Should I tan gradually?

-It is much safer to tan gradually, for short periods over a few days, than a long tanning session in one go.
-If you tan for too long in one day, you will land up with bad sunburn that can have irreversible damage on your skin.
+It is much safer to tan gradually, over short periods over a few days, than to undergo a long tanning session in one go.

 Should I use baby oil with a reflective blanket?